Methode Sauvage + Pioneer America

 And we’re not the only ones feeling a bit high from the altitude.
 Chad’s feeling it too — so much so that he’s even taken it upon himself to give the region a name that reflects his new-found alpine bliss: Shasta-Cascade.

 For a winemaker, a blank canvas is a rare and wonderful thing, and neither Chad nor Michelle plan to let the opportunity go to waste.
 The couple is clearing trees, staking fences, building nurseries, and planting own-rooted vines — “with our fingers crossed,” says Chad.
-It’s their chance to experiment and let their imaginations run wild, as the decision of how best to translate this culturally and ecologically distinct place into wine is totally up to them.
+It’s their chance to experiment and let their imaginations run wild, as the decision of how best to translate this culturally and ecologically distinct place into wine is fully their own.

 As if the stakes weren’t high enough, the couple is also putting some of their more radical agricultural philosophies to the test.
-For example, they are applying a stripped-down method of permaculture adopted from the Japanese farmer Masanobu Fukuoka, known as natural farming: no tilling, no fertilizers, no pesticides, no weeding.
-This approach requires a kind of meditation on the vineyard and surrounding landscape — from soil to cover crops to forests — as a single uninterrupted ecosystem.
+For example, they are applying a stripped-down method of permaculture adopted from the 20th century Japanese farming guru Masanobu Fukuoka, known as natural farming: no tilling, no fertilizers, no pesticides, no weeding.
+It’s an approach which requires a kind of meditation on the vineyard and surrounding landscape — from soil to cover crops to forests —to see it all as a single uninterrupted ecosystem.
 In a way, it’s a process of agricultural re-wilding — a quest to grow the vines as they might want to grow themselves.

 Chad explains, “We’re trying to find the plants that grow at the edge of the pasture and the forest and bring them into the vineyard.
 This will lead to vines that require less human input to develop and grow healthily.”